hy1984427/BDD-with-PageObject/SimpleWebDriverTestByRuby/PrintTheBrowsersTitleTwice.md

 # Print the browser's title twice

+*In "irb", we probably won't see the differnce between the 1st and 2nd, but if we run the script, we will do shortly, we will see the difference.*

 Print the browser's title in "Terminal" using `p "Page title is #{driver.title}"`.

 ![alt text](https://raw.githubusercontent.com/hy1984427/BDD-with-PageObject/master/images/PrintBrowserTitle1.png "Print Browser Title for the first time")